 Sales tax revenue increased the most in New Mexico (23.7 percent), Utah (11.1 percent), Wyoming (10.5 percent), and Oklahoma (10.4 percent).
 None of these states changed its sales tax rate in the past two years.
 However, some states may be collecting more sales tax revenue because, following a June 2018 Supreme Court decision and resulting state action , more online purchases are now taxable.

 Sales tax revenue declined in 11 of the 45 states that levy a general sales tax.
 The largest declines were in Louisiana (-11.2 percent) and California (-8.9 percent).
 Louisiana’s sales tax rate fell from 5 percent to 4.45 percent in July 2018.
 California has not changed its sales tax rate in the past two years.

-Total state tax revenue decreased 0.9 percent in real terms in the year ending in the first quarter of 2017 compared with a year earlier.
-Tax revenue still increased nominally over the year (0.7 percent).
+Total individual income tax revenue increased 3.2 percent in real terms over the year ending in the fourth quarter of 2018 compared with the previous four quarters.

 Thirty-four of the 41 states with broad-based individual income taxes and the District of Columbia saw real income tax revenue increase over the year.
 The largest revenue growth was in Kansas (31.2 percent), a state that increased its tax rate in 2017 and 2018.
 The next highest revenue gain was in Illinois (21.5 percent), which increased its tax rate in July 2017.
 Connecticut and North Dakota also saw real income tax revenue increase at least 10.0 percent.